laceous/Net.Laceous.Utilities/README.md

 # python -> dotnet : a single surrogate (e.g. \uD83D) will pass through as the replacement character (\uFFFD)
 # python -> dotnet : a surrogate pair (e.g. \uD83D\uDE01 or \U0001F601) will pass through correctly
 # dotnet -> python : a single surrogate (e.g. \uD83D) will pass through as the replacement character (\uFFFD)
-# dotnet -> python : a surrogate pair will pass through individually (e.g. \uD83D\uDE01) so we need the sp function to deal with it
+# dotnet -> python : a surrogate pair will pass through individually (e.g. \uD83D\uDE01) so the sp function is needed to deal with it
 ```

 The above was tested with Python 3.8 and [Python.NET](http://pythonnet.github.io/)